wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 The template explicitly includes literal text for enclosing the overall list of preformatted strings in square brackets, and for separating the preformatted strings with commas.
 The `trimTrailingComma` function suppresses the comma after the last preformatted string.
 The punctuation (quotation marks, comma separators, and square brackets) in each preformatted output string is generated automatically.

-## Accessing a Custom Group of Time Series Details
+## Access a Custom Group of Time Series Details

 You can access a custom combination of details for the time series that contributed to the alert's state change.
 To do so:
 1. Use an [alert-series iterator](#alert-series-iterators) to visit each each time series in the indicated [category](#series-category).